From our Free Quilt Block Patterns Library

 Click here for cutting instructions for additional block sizes.

-While we've used the connector corners method here in this tutorial, the 'four at a time' Flying Geese method would be a good choice to make the Geese units, too.
+While we've used the connector corners method here in this tutorial, the 'four at a time' Flying Geese method would also be an efficient way to make the Geese units, too.

 Flying Geese Units

-Mark a diagonal line from corner to corner on the back of the eight Fabric B/red squares for the star points.
+Mark a diagonal line from corner to corner on the back of the eight #2 squares for the star points.

 Align one of these marked squares with the end of a rectangle patch.
 The drawn line bisects one of the corners.